boylesoftware/x2node-records/README.md

 A `PropertiesContainer` instance exposes the following properties and methods:

-* `recordTypeName` - Read-only string property that provides the name of the record type, to which the container belongs.
+* `recordTypeName` - Read-only string (or `Symbol`) property that provides the name of the record type, to which the container belongs.
 If the container is the record type descriptor itself, this is the record type name.
 If the container describes a nested object property, this is the name of the record type, to which the property belongs.

 * `nestedPath` - Read-only string property that provides dot-separated path to the nested object property represented by the container.
+The path, if present, always ends with a dot.
 If the container is a record type descriptor, this property contains an empty string.
+Path to a property of a polymoprhic nested object includes the subtype name as a path element.

 * `idPropertyName` - Read-only string property that provides the name of the id property in the container.
 If the container has no id property, the value is `undefined`.

+* `allPropertyNames` - Read-only string array that contains names of all properties in the container.

 * `getPropertyDesc(propName)` - Get descriptor of the specified property.
 The `propName` parameter is a string that specifies the property name (no nested paths are supported).
 The method returns a `PropertyDescriptor` object.
-If no such property, `RecordTypeError` is thrown.
+If no such property an `X2UsageError` is thrown.

 * `hasProperty(propName)` - Returns a Boolean `true` or `false` telling if the specified property exists.